-- 1) You are married and filing a separate return, and your spouse itemizes deductions, - 2) You are filing a tax return for a short tax year because of a change in your annual accounting period, or - 3) You are a nonresident or dual-status alien during the year.
+- You are married and filing a separate return, and your spouse itemizes deductions, - You are filing a tax return for a short tax year because of a change in your annual accounting period, or - You are a nonresident or dual-status alien during the year.
 You are considered a dual-status alien if you were both a nonresident alien and a resident alien during the year.
 If you are a nonresident alien who is married to a U.S. citizen or resident at the end of the year, you can choose to be treated as a U.S. resident.
 See Publication 519, U.S. Tax Guide for Aliens.
 If you make this choice, you can take the standard deduction.

 Higher standard deduction for age 65 or older.
-If you do not itemize deductions, you are entitled to a higher standard deduction if you are age 65 or older at the end of the year.
+You are entitled to a higher standard deduction if you are age 65 or older at the end of the year.
 You are considered 65 on the day before your 65th birthday.
-Therefore, you can take the higher standard deduction for 1999 if your 65th birthday was on or before January 1, 2000.
+Therefore, you can take the higher standard deduction for 2001 if your 65th birthday was on or before January 1, 2002.

 Higher standard deduction for blindness.
 If you are blind on the last day of the year and you do not itemize deductions, you are entitled to a higher standard deduction.
-Use Table 3 in this publication.
-You qualify for this benefit if you are totally or partly blind.
+You qualify for this benefit if you are totally or partly blind